SamyakJain-DS/Text_Analysis_Using_Python/README.md

 Fog Index = 0.4 * (Average Sentence Length + Percentage of Complex words)<br />

    (Complex wordsare words in the text that contain more than two syllables.)<br />
-   (We count the total cleaned words present in the text by <br />
+   (We count the total cleaned words present in the text by:
       1.	removing the stop words (using stopwords class of nltk package).<br />
       2.	removing any punctuations like ? ! , . from the word before counting.)<br />